digi-embedded/android-sample-xbeemanager/README.md

 To run this example you need:

 * One compatible device to host the application.
-* Network connection between the device and the host PC in order to transfer and launch the application.
+* A USB connection between the device and the host PC in order to transfer and launch the application.
-* Establish remote target connection to your Digi hardware before running this application.
 * An XBee device in API mode and preferably configured to join to a network.

 Demo setup